csc-4402-dream-team/databaseProject/README.md

 ### Accessing the Database console

-- Open your web browser and go to [http://localhost:8080/h2-console](http://localhost:8080/h2-console) to access the frontend.
+- Open your web browser and go to [http://localhost:8080/h2-console](http://localhost:8080/h2-console) to access the database console (not required).

 ### Additional Notes